backstage/backstage/docs/features/techdocs/configuration.md

   # the old, case-sensitive entity triplet behavior.
   legacyUseCaseSensitiveTripletPaths: false

+  # techdocs.cache is optional, and is only recommended when you've configured
+  # an external techdocs.publisher.type above.
+Also requires backend.cache to
+  # be configured with a valid cache store.
+  cache:
+    # Represents the number of milliseconds a statically built asset should
+    # stay cached.
+Cache invalidation is handled automatically if you publish
+    # to storage using the techdocs-cli, allowing long TTLs (e.g. 1 month/year)
+    ttl: 3600000

   # (Optional and Legacy) TechDocs makes API calls to techdocs-backend using this URL. e.g. get docs of an entity, get metadata, etc.
   # You don't have to specify this anymore.